Disaster Resources for Travelers During Hurricane Season:

 How to prepare for a hurricane

-There are a few good resources/apps to help you and your family prepare for a hurricane and the storm surges that often come with it.
+There are a several good resources to help you and your family prepare for a hurricane.
+Here are two:

 - Ready.gov website gives you step by step guidance for every disaster.
 The Hurricane is a complete resource and has all you will need in order to prepare: https://www.ready.gov/hurricanes